memononen/nanovg/README.md

 2021 update - fixed all errors, this code has no Validation errors and work correctly everywhere.

 **Why I made this** - I made it as a "test task for Vulkan related job" a year ago, for me this project has no real use.
-I would recommend for everyone use [**imgui**](https://github.com/ocornut/imgui) if you look for Vulkan UI.
+I would recommend for everyone use [**imgui**](https://github.com/ocornut/imgui) if you look for production-ready Vulkan UI.
 I will not support or update this project at all, the last update was just to fix bugs and Validation errors.

 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)